Opentrons/opentrons/api/docs/v2/tutorial.rst

 On a Robot
 ^^^^^^^^^^

 The simplest way to run your protocol on a Flex or OT-2 is to use the `Opentrons App <https://opentrons.com/ot-app>`_.
+When you first launch the Opentrons App, you will see the Protocols screen.
+(Click **Protocols** in the left sidebar to access it at any other time.)
+Click **Import** in the top right corner to reveal the Import a Protocol pane.
+Then click **Choose File** and find your protocol in the system file picker, or drag and drop your protocol file into the well.

-Once you’ve installed the app and connected to your robot, navigate to the **Protocols** tab.
-Click **Import** and open your protocol from the file picker.
-You should see “Protocol - Serial Dilution Tutorial” (or whatever ``protocolName`` you entered in the metadata) in a banner at the top of the page.
+You should see “Protocol - Serial Dilution Tutorial” (or whatever ``protocolName`` you entered in the metadata) in the list of protocols.
+Click the three-dot menu (⋮) for your protocol and choose **Start setup**.

 If you have any remaining calibration tasks to do, you can finish them up here.
 Below the calibration section is a preview of the initial deck state.
 Optionally you can run Labware Position Check, or you can go ahead and click **Proceed to Run**.

-On the Run tab, you can double-check the Run Preview, which are similar to the command-line simulation output.
+On the Run tab, you can double-check the Run Preview, which is similar to the command-line simulation output.
 Make sure all your labware and liquids are in the right place, and then click **Start run**.
 The run log will update in real time as your robot proceeds through the steps.

 When it’s all done, check the results of your serial dilution procedure — you should have a beautiful dye gradient running across the plate!